Mendiak/Mendiak/README.md

-# Hi, I'm Mikel Aramendia 👋
+# Hi, I'm Mikel 👋
-## Web Development as a Creative Exercise 🛠️
+## Web Development as a creative exercise 🛠️

 ### About Me ℹ️